History and Modern Languages

 The joint degree in History and Modern Languages combines the best of both subjects.
 It offers the opportunity to develop near native-speaker skills in a foreign language while studying a range of papers relating to the culture and history of the relevant language area.

-Students will also develop analytical skills in History through a wide range of topics in British, European, American and World history, as well as the history of political thought.
+Students will also develop analytical skills in History through a wide range of topics in European History, World History, as well as the History of Political Thought.
 There will be opportunities to work with historical sources in foreign languages.
 As for other language students, those who take this course will spend their third year studying or working abroad, thereby immersing themselves in the language, culture, history and politics of a foreign country.

 If you want advanced language skills, a deep understanding of the regions in which that language is used, and a wider knowledge of European and extra-European history, this could be the degree for you.